csci701f23/undercover-salamander/README.md

 **To compile data:**

-To process different station data, change the parameters on the last line in `data/NOAAToJSON.py`, where it calls "processAllStations(_)".
+To process different station data, change the parameters on the last line in `data/NOAAToJSON.py`, where it calls "main(_)".
 The 4 parameters defined are:
 * PRCP - rainfall
 * SNOW - snowfall
 * TMAX - maximum temperature